urbit/docs/learn/hoon/hoon-tutorial/ford.md

 ### Strongly and Dynamically Typed

 Ford is a typed build system.
 The short version of what this means is that Ford cares about Arvo marks and Hoon types, and will fail to build if the marks and types do not satisfy certain restrictions.
-This guarantees to some level that the built software will work, though of course you can never completely guarantee that software will work as expected due to things like bugs.
+This guarantees to some level that the built software will work, though of course you can never completely guarantee that software will work as expected due to things such as bugs.

 Recall that a mark such as `%foo` acts as metadata which tells Arvo vanes what kind of file it is working with.
 In the context of Ford, they may be thought of as being analogous to file types in other operating systems.
 When an Arvo vane sees marked data, it expects that data to take a certain shape, and verifying that that data is in the expected shape is a task performed by Ford.